gaborbernat/algo-notes/problem_solutions/sampling_problem.md

 The proof of Floyd algorithm in fact comes from the last method for generate arrangements.
-It is based on the observation that for any arrangements generated, there are only one random number sequence to generate it, so the algorithm can be backstepped.
+It is based on the observation that for any arrangements generated, there are only one random number sequence to generate it, so the algorithm can be back-stepped.
 And if we assume every sequence of random numbers has equal probability to present, then every arrangements are generated with the same likelihood.